-Fig. 3.2.1: Scanning electron microscope pictures of Cs (left), Te (middle) and Te + Cs (right) evaporated on a copper photocathode after an exposure to air of a few hours.
-The difference in the growing process of the different material is clearly visible.

-The granular aspect of the Cs2Te layer is also seen on the interferometric measurements of Fig. 3.2.2.
-The average roughness went from an initial value of 3 nm to 15 nm.
-The effect of Cs oxidation in the roughness has here again also to be considered since the sample was brought to air in order to perform the interferometric measurements.
 Due to the very high reactivity of Cs with oxygen [41], the newly formed thin film of Cs2Te cannot be exposed to air and has to be stored in vacuum with pressure below, at least, 10-10 mbar.
 For this reason the semiconductor photocathode has to be transported in a vacuum suitcase and inserted to its final location via a load-lock chamber.
 The design of the vacuum system to produce and transport semiconductor photocathodes is extremely important and is usually the main cost driving factor in cathode production system.